KeerthiNingegowda/mcp_calculator/README.md

 Points to remember:-
 <li> Always name the server either as mcp or server or app.
 Throws an error otherwise and is quite explicit </li>
 <li>Annotations can be included as a future reference.
 Right now it is not supported in FastMCP for the version in uv.lock</li>

+#### MCP client
+Makes a connection to MCP server and should have access to LLM Would higly suggest to explore and inspect the objects returned when the model uses a tool and a genertic reponse Try to stress test giving numbers in different format.
+Eg:- Add 2 and 3 v/s Add two and three.
+Eg:- Try to use ambiguous and large numbers:- Add seven hundred thousand trillion with three hundred billion

 #### To reproduce the working environment
 `uv sync`